 What You Need

 chicken thighs – either bone in or boneless work!
-If you don’t eat meat, tofu or tempeh also works great in this recipe.
+If you don’t eat meat, tofu or tempeh would also work great in this recipe.
+I don’t recommend using chicken breast because they will become dry during the time it takes for the vegetables to roast.
+Check out these other chicken recipes if you only have chicken breasts on hand!

-vegetables – Brussels sprouts, butternut squash, red or yellow onion, garlic cloves.
+vegetables – Brussels sprouts, butternut squash, red or yellow onion and garlic cloves.
+Feel free to customize the veggies.
+See some ideas below!

 lemon – trust me on this one!
 Lemon adds a hint of acid that brightens the flavors of this dish.